Art and Photography > Art Events and Exhibitions > Early Art

 Avatar Adi Da Samraj

-The profound communication of Avatar Adi Da's “beautiful writing” was acknowledged by Jung-Kwang, an unconventional Korean Buddhist monk, artist, and calligrapher renowned for his mastery of brush painting.
+The profound communication of Avatar Adi Da's “beautiful writing” was acknowledged by Jung-Kwang (nicknamed "the Mad Monk"), an unconventional Korean Buddhist monk, artist, and calligrapher renowned for his mastery of brush painting.
 (For more, see The Mad Monk: Paintings of Unlimited Action By Jung-Kwang.)
 In the early 1980's, one of Avatar Adi Da's devotees, James Steinberg, visited Jung-Kwang.
 James explained, through a Korean interpreter, Who Avatar Adi Da is, describing His Divine Enlightenment.
 Jung-Kwang, who is also known as “the mad monk”, listened politely and agreeably.

 "Zen Crane" by Jung-Kwang